dgaydukov/cert-aws/sa/files/sa.md

 It also called AAD (additional authenticated data) - non-secret data that is provided to encryption and decryption operations to add an additional integrity and authenticity check on the encrypted data.
 When you encrypt file you can pass filename as encryption context.
 EBS use volumeId as security context.
 You can add encryption context to policy, in this case you can use kms only with specific context params.

-###### Route53
-Route53 - amazon DNS service that help to transform domain name into IP address.
-Reason for a name, cause 53 - port of DNS.
 You can buy hostname from any provider and register it within Route53, after this Route53 gives you 4 TLD (Top-Level Domain) that you put into your hostname provider, so end user will request your domain, request would go to your provider, and from there to aws.
 Route53 supports wildcards (subdomains).
 Route53 also supports:
 * WRR (Weighted Round Robin) where you can assign weight ans divide your traffic (for example you have new feature and want only 25% of users to use it).